(pah li VIZ u mab)

 • Discuss specific use of drug and side effects with caregiver as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Have caregiver report immediately to prescriber dyspnea, pulmonary disorder, skin discoloration, myalgia, severe dizziness, syncope, ecchymosis, hemorrhaging, or application site irritation (HCAHPS).
+• Have caregiver report immediately to prescriber shortness of breath, difficulty breathing, slow breathing, shallow breathing, skin discoloration, muscle weakness, severe dizziness, passing out, bruising, bleeding, or application site irritation (HCAHPS).

 • Educate caregiver about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Caregiver should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.

 - 0 Reviews – Add your own review/rating